-See the clerkship attendance policy on the subsequent page.
+See clerkship attendance policy below.

 ATTIRE AND ETIQUETTE

 If the students are assigned to work within the hospital, the student may wear scrubs, white coats, or business casual attire.
 If the student is assigned to work within the outpatient clinic, they will be expected to dress in business casual with their white coats and no tennis shoes will be permitted in the clinic.